-Gift Certificates are redeemable by phone (with a service charge) online or in-person at the box office (no service charge).
-Gift Certificates can be used to purchase any ticket event that is sold through TicketKing.
+Gift Cards/Certificates are redeemable by phone (with a service charge), online (with a service charge) or in-person at the box office (no service charge).
+Gift Cards/Certificates can be used to purchase any ticket event that is sold through TicketKing.

 Gift Certificate do not have an expiry date and are good for the life of the theatre.

 No. Cameras, video cameras, cell phones and any other sound or image-recording devices are all strictly forbidden in theatres.
 Bring one in and attempt to use it and you may be asked to leave the theatre immediately.
 Any photos taken may be confiscated and destroyed.

 So as not to disturb others, please refrain from tweeting and texting during the show.
 When the curtain goes up, your device must be turned off.
 We do however encourage folks to tweet us pre and post show and during intermission @mirvish

 Outside food and drinks are not permitted in the theatre.
 A variety of snacks and drinks are available for purchase on site and all are allowed in the auditorium.
 If prohibited, there will be signage indicating this at the theatre.
 We are committed to ensuring the enjoyment of all patrons.
 As a reminder, please refrain from munching, crunching or the rattling of bags.

 That would be lots of fun, but, unfortunately, no. Visitors are not permitted backstage; no one not in the cast or crew is permitted on stage.
 Many people go to the stage door after the show to see and meet cast members - and get autographs - but both the stage and the backstage area are strictly off-limits to anyone not directly involved with the production.
 This is not because we are mean, but is for reasons of safety (and insurance).